 - Crypto-Related News: Updates in regulations or security attacks can drive the prices up or down.

 What are commodities?

-Commodities are hard assets (assets that you can touch) and some examples include gold, silver and oil.
-A commodity market is place where commodities are bought, sold or traded.
+Commodities are hard assets (assets that you can touch) and some examples include gold, silver, and oil.
+A commodity market is a place where commodities are bought, sold, or traded.

 How to Trade Commodities

 One of the ways you can trade commodities is by trading CFDs on your preferred asset.
 As previously mentioned, a CFD is a contract that allows you to speculate on the falling or the rising price of the underlying asset.
 In the contract, you agree to exchange the difference in price between the time you open the trade and the time you close it.